Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/improve-crunchyroll](https://addons.mozilla.org/en-US/firefox/addon/improve-crunchyroll)

-*This step will introduce to Crunchyroll various extra option of customization and unlock some of premium features like 1080p view*
+*This step will introduce to Crunchyroll various extra option of customization and unlock some of premium features like 1080p view.*

 **FLASH PLAYER**